Nick-Damico/react-notes/readme.md

 ## Use Multiline JSX in a Component

   As a quick reminder, Multiline JSX expressions must be enclosed in parentheses!
-Inside the body of our Class which as you may recall are the instructions for all class instances must include at the very least a `render()` and it must return a JSX element.
+Inside the body of our Class which as you may recall are the instructions for all class instances must include at the very least a `render()` and it must have a `return` statement that returns a JSX element.

   ```JavaScript
   class QuoteMaker extends React.Component {